mqtthiqs/at-doc/docs/modules/viz.md

 ## Introduction

-_Viz_ was originally conceived as an internal tool for development and debugging, but quickly turned out to be a valuable asset for signal processing education, patch troubleshooting... or simply for the good looks.
+_Viz_ was originally conceived as an internal tool for development and debugging, but quickly turned out to be a valuable asset for audio signal processing education, patch troubleshooting... or simply for the good looks.
 So here it is!

 It consists of four analysis tools: a [VU-meter](#controls-and-vu-meters), a [spectrum analyzer](#spectrum-analyzer), a [correlation meter](#correlation-meter), and an [oscilloscope](#oscilloscope).
 The window is split accordingly into four zones that can be freely resized.

 ## Controls and VU-meters

 - **Pause:** Pauses input when toggled on, freezing all displays.
 Views can be explored (zoomed etc.) during pause.
 - **Channel mute:** Clicking toggles channel muting;  `⌘`-click solos a channel.
-Click and toggles several channels at once.
+Dragging toggles several channels at once.
 - **VU-Meters:** Shows the RMS loudness of each channel as a gradient in the channel's color, and its peak value as a solid bar.
+At the top, a red square indicates peak values above 0 dBFS (i.e. potential clipping).
 Underlaid in white is the sum of all channels.
 Hover over a VU-Meter to see a numerical readout in the info area.
+Click to reset clipping indicator.

 ## Spectrum analyzer

 The **spectrum analyzer** displays the frequency contents of the incoming audio in two different views: the [spectrum](https://en.wikipedia.org/wiki/Spectral_density) display and the [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).
-Like on the oscilloscope, each channel is toggleable and overlaid with its own color.
+Each channel is toggleable and overlaid with its own color.
 Both views are zoomable.
-Raw FFT signals can be hard to read out; therefore two adjustable smoothings are applied before display: frequency axis smoothing to get a broader view of the spectrum (**Smooth**), and time axis decay smoothing to better identify peaks  (**Release**).
+Raw FFT signals can be hard to parse, therefore two adjustable smoothings are applied before display: frequency axis smoothing to get a broader view of the spectrum (**Smooth**), and time axis decay smoothing to better identify peaks  (**Release**).

 Hover over the display to get a readout of the current value.
 Drag vertically to zoom in, horizontally to pan into the view.
 Double-click to reset.